 What exactly is Marquee?
 How does it work?

-If you’re a Spotify user, you’ve probably seen a notification recommending new music from an artist you’re interested in appear when you open the mobile app — that’s Marquee.
+If you’re a Spotify user, you’ve probably seen a notification recommending new music appear when you open the mobile app — that’s Marquee.
 This campaign tool grabs listeners’ attention and guides them from the app’s Home screen, directly to your new album, EP, or single.
-To be specific, Marquee is a full-screen, sponsored recommendation of your new release to Spotify Free and Premium listeners who have shown interest in your music and have the potential to listen to more of it.
+To be specific, Marquee is a full-screen, sponsored recommendation of your new release to Spotify Free and Premium listeners who are likely to find your release relevant and stream after seeing your Marquee.
 Marquee raises awareness about your new release and deepens your connection with an audience who is primed to become more highly engaged listeners and big fans.

 Why should I use Marquee (and not some other digital marketing tool)?